 According to the principle of equal opportunities, schools should ensure that their assessment mechanism is fair to all students, including students with special educational needs (SEN).
-In Hong Kong, the major SEN types include hearing impairment, visual impairment, physical disabilities, intellectual disability, attention deficit/ hyperactivity disorder, autism spectrum disorders, speech and language impairment, specific learning difficulties as well as mental illness.
-Students with SEN may present with functional limitations related to their physical/psychological conditions, and have their performance in tests/ examinations substantially affected.
-They may not be able to demonstrate during examinations the knowledge or skills they have mastered as other students do.
+In Hong Kong, the major SEN types include Hearing Impairment, Visual Impairment, Physical Disabilities, Intellectual Disability, Attention Deficit/ Hyperactivity Disorder, Autism Spectrum Disorder, Speech and Language Impairment, Specific Learning Difficulties as well as Mental Illness.
+Compared to other students, students with SEN, due to their functional impairments, are affected to a certain extent in demonstrating their abilities during examinations.
 Under these circumstances, schools need to provide them with special examination arrangements to ensure that they are equitably assessed.

-The purpose of this guideline is to elucidate the principles schools should observe and the points to note when providing special examination arrangements for students in internal assessments.
-The special arrangements described in this guideline are applicable to internal examinations and assessments.
+The purpose of this guideline is to elucidate the principles schools should observe and the points to note when providing special arrangements for students in internal examinations.
 In most cases, the rationale and principles of these special arrangements are also applicable to public examinations, including the Hong Kong Diploma of Secondary Education Examination (HKDSE) and its School-based Assessment (SBA) component, the Territory-wide System Assessment (TSA), and the three Internal Assessments (IA) in Primary five and six that are to be submitted to the Education Bureau as part of the Secondary School Places Allocation (SSPA) system.

 The purpose of public examinations is to assess students' academic attainment through equitable, reliable and valid examinations.
 In general, the assessing organizations can arrange special examination arrangement for students with SEN, in circumstances where unfair advantages are avoided and the examination contents remain unchanged, to allow them to take the examination in a fair and appropriate setting.
 However, the purpose and nature of internal examinations and public examinations are not completely the same.
 Subject to different considerations, some arrangements provided by schools for individual students in internal examinations may not be applicable to public examinations.
-For example, when the purpose of an internal assessment is to sustain the learning motivation of students, or to assess the learning progress of students under a tailored curriculum, schools' arrangements might be different.
+For example, when the purpose of an internal assessment is to sustain the learning motivation of students, or to assess the learning progress of students under a tailored curriculum, schools may consider providing special arrangements different from that of public examinations.

-When schools provide special arrangements that are not applicable to public examinations/ TSA/ IA for SSPA purpose, they are advised to facilitate parents and students to understand the arrangements and rationale behind.
-Before students sit for public examinations, schools should gradually adjust the arrangements so that they are close to those allowed in public examinations, so that students gradually get used to public examination requirements.
+However, when schools provide special arrangements that are not applicable to public examinations/ TSA/ IA for SSPA purpose, they should facilitate parents and students to understand the principles and arrangements.
+Before students sit for public examinations/assessments, schools should gradually adjust the modes of internal assessment accommodations so as to be close to those allowed in public examinations, so that students gradually get used to special arrangements in public examinations.